PaulBiod/smart-piggy-bank/README.md

 So, when I first create this project, I was thinking about how to recognize the coins.
-It was not an easy issue, cause I tried a sensor for the weight, but some coins were almost the same weight and the sensor was not as accurate as it needed to be.
+It was not an easy issue, cause I tried a weight sensor, but some coins were almost the same weight and the sensor was not as accurate as it needed to be.
-I know there is some coin organizers but they need some big parts, and this was not imaginable for a piggy bank.
+I know there is some coin organizers but they are pretty big, and this was not imaginable for a piggy bank.
 So, I went the secure way, one slot for each coin, one optocoupler for each slot (for euros we have 8 type of coins, so 8 optocouplers), I use an esp32 S3 because the touchscreen is displaying some gifs, and these need more memory.
 Also, with 8 optocouplers (24 cables) + touchscreen (12 cables) + buzzer (3 cables)

 ![20250511_172515](https://github.com/user-attachments/assets/7315b1f6-51e0-4d13-a50c-ec30fe425a1e)